Can Bars Be Held Liable For Drunk Driving Accidents in Austin, TX

 In other words, you can sue a bar if they continued to serve someone who was obviously drunk and unable to drive safely.

-How Can I Prove That Bar Is Liable After an Austin Drunk Driving Accident?
+How Can I Prove a Bar Is Liable After an Austin Drunk Driving Accident?

 In Texas, the law says that a bar or bartender can be liable for damages resulting from a drunk driving accident.
 Texas is not a strict liability state.
 This means that you’ll have to prove that a bar is responsible, at least in part, for your injuries.
 In order to recover compensation from a bar or whoever provided the drunk driver with alcohol, you’ll have to prove: